-As well as founding the Ealing Animal Charities Fair, Marion Garnett has also, since 2011, written a weekly Animal Rescue column which is published in the West London local paper, the Gazette.
+As well as founding the Ealing Animals Fair, Marion Garnett has also, since 2011, written a weekly Animal Rescue column which is published in the West London local newspaper, The Gazette.
 Columns published since January 2019 are now available online here.

 Are you glad Christmas is over?
 If there’s one thing Christmas does, it makes us think about where we belong and, for some, this is painful.
 Feeling as though we belong, whether it’s in a family group, support bubble or a place where we have roots can help us feel secure.
 But Christmas can make the feelings of not belonging and loneliness worse.